-1. Point Pleasant Beach, NJ: Complete with aquarium, skee ball, rides and of course, the beach.
+1. Point Pleasant Beach, N.J.: Complete with the aquarium, skee ball, rides and of course, the beach.
 (Oh, and a great boardwalk, too.)

 2. Beacon's Hudson River Shoreline: You pointed out the great annual events, like the Strawberry and Pumpkin festivals, and there's plenty to do any day as well, like the River Pool, farmer's market and fishing.

-3. White Post Farms, LI: Here is a truly kid-friendly spot.
-You can feed animals, take train rides, hang out in the playground, or splash down the 58' blow-up "Niagra" water slide.
-This is one of our faves too.
-Read more about White Post Farms.
+3. White Post Farms, Melville, N.Y.: Here is a truly kid-friendly spot.
+You can feed animals, take train rides or hang out in the playground.
+This is one of our favorites, too.
+Read more about White Post Farms in our past post.

-4. Oyster Bay, LI: Just a trip on the LIRR away (and a scenic trip on the water).
-There's shallow areas of calmer water, great ices, tennis and more beach sports, like volleyball.
+4. Oyster Bay, LI: Hop aboard the Long Island Railroad and enjoy a scenic water view as you head toward Oyster Bay.
+There are shallow areas of calm water, great ices, tennis and more beach sports, like volleyball.

-7. Breakfast at Belmont, NY: Have a track-side breakfast while watching the horses do their morning workout, followed by a guided tour.
+7. Breakfast at Belmont, Elmont, N.Y.: Have a track-side breakfast while watching the horses perform their morning workout, then embark on a guided tour.

-9. Robert Moses State Park, LI: About five miles of beach, with surfing, fishing and surf-fishing.
+9. Robert Moses State Park, Babylon, N.Y.: Here you'll find about five miles of beach, with surfing, fishing and surf-fishing.
 There's also regular fishing, golfing and playgrounds.
 Plus, we hear it is super clean.
 Robert Moses is one of our Top Five Beaches for Families in NYC.

-12. Sandy Hook, NJ: Part of the NJ shore, this seven-mile stretch is home to swimming, surfing, clean beaches, boat rides and 300 species of migratory birds, a military base and a lighthouse.
-Another one of our Top Five Beaches for Families in NYC.
+12. Sandy Hook, N.J.: Part of the NJ shore, this seven-mile stretch is home to swimming, surfing, clean beaches, boat rides, 300 species of migratory birds, a military base and a lighthouse.
+We love it so much, it's also on our list of the Top Five Beaches for Families in NYC.

 13. Atlantic Beach, LI: This ritzy village in Nassau County is home to multi-million dollar homes and some celeb-spotting, but that doesn't mean you can't enjoy it for the day.
 There are beautiful beaches with camping close by, and fishing, boating and gorgeous houses to look at.